-Many people believe that to enjoy exceptional coffee, you absolutely have to invest in a high-end machine costing several hundred euros.
-However, this is not always the case!
+Many believe that to enjoy exceptional coffee, you must invest in high-end equipment costing several hundred euros.
+However, that's not always the case!
 With a few simple and accessible tips, you can transform your daily cup into a true sensory experience.
-Whether you use a filter coffee maker, a French press, an Italian coffee maker, or even simple capsules, there are concrete ways to improve the taste of your coffee without sophisticated equipment.
+Whether you use a drip coffee maker, a French press, an Italian coffee maker, or even simple capsules, there are concrete ways to improve the taste of your coffee without sophisticated equipment.

-In this article, we'll explore 5 practical tips that will make all the difference in your cup, while remaining easy to apply at home.
+In this article, we will explore 5 practical tips that will make all the différence in your cup, while remaining easy à apply at home.

-The first secret to good coffee lies in... the coffee itself.
-It may seem obvious, but the quality of the beans is far more important than the machine used.
+The first secret to a good coffee lies in... the coffee itself.
+This may seem obvious, but the quality of the beans is much more important than the machine used.

 Coffee is a living product, which quickly loses its aromas after roasting.
-Industrial coffees, sold pre-ground in supermarkets, are often oxidized, flat, and lacking in nuance.
-Conversely, freshly roasted whole bean coffee retains all its aromatic subtleties (fruity, chocolatey, floral notes, etc.).
+Industrial coffees, sold already ground in large quantities, are often oxidized, flat, and lacking in nuances.
+Conversely, freshly roasted whole-bean coffee retains all its aromatic subtleties (fruity, chocolatey, floral notes, etc.).

-Grinding your coffee just before brewing allows you to release its aromas at the last moment.
-Even with a small manual or entry-level electric grinder, the difference is obvious.
-You can also adjust the grind size depending on your extraction method: fine for espresso or Italian mocha, coarser for a French press.
+Grinding your coffee just before preparing it releases the flavors at the last moment.
+Even with a small manual or electric entry-level grinder, the difference is striking.
+You can also adjust the grind size according to your extraction method: fine for espresso or Italian moka, coarser for French press.

 Tap water or filtered water?

-Tap water often contains chlorine, limescale, and other minerals that alter the taste of coffee.
-Water that is too hard (high in limescale) will produce bitter, heavy coffee, while water that is too soft will lack body.
+Tap water often contains chlorine, lime and other minerals that alter the taste of coffee.
+Water that is too hard (rich in lime) will give a bitter and heavy coffee, while water that is too soft will lack body.

 The simple solution

-Using a filter carafe or low-mineralized mineral water (such as Volvic or Mont Roucous) is an excellent alternative for obtaining balanced water.
-The result in the cup is immediately rounder, softer, and much more pleasant.
+Using a filter jug or low-mineral bottled water (such as Volvic or Mont Roucous) is an excellent alternative to obtain balanced water.
+The result in the cup is immediately rounder, smoother and much more pleasant.

-👉 Quick test: Prepare two identical cups, one with tap water and the other with filtered water.
-You'll be surprised at how point the taste changes.
+👉 Little test: prepare two identical cups, one with tap water and the other with filtered water.
+You will be surprised to see how much the taste changes.

-Even with good beans and quality water, the wrong dosage can ruin your coffee.
-Too much coffee will result in a bitter, astringent drink, while too little will result in a bland, watery cup.
+Even with good beans and quality water, a bad dosage can ruin your coffee.
+Too much coffee will give a bitter and astringent drink, while a too light dosage will produce a bland and watery cup.

-It is generally recommended to use between 7 and 10 grams of coffee per 100 ml of water , or about a level tablespoon.
-This corresponds to:
+We generally recommend between 7 and 10 grams of coffee for 100 ml of water, about a level tablespoon.
+This corresponds à :

-Of course, these proportions can vary depending on your personal taste and extraction method, but they are a great starting point.
+Of course, these proportions can vary according to your personal taste and the extraction method, but they constitute an excellent starting point.

-👉 Handy tip: If you don't have a scale, invest in a small measuring spoon specifically for coffee.
-This will save you from having to measure out "haphazardly" every morning.
+👉 Practical tip: if you don't have a scale, invest in a small measuring spoon dedicated to coffee.
+This will prevent you from dosing "randomly" every morning.

 Preparing coffee is a true alchemy, where temperature and brewing time play a decisive role.